trans-travel/trans-travel/us/al.md

    involve Alabama may be considered criminal conspiracy by the head law enforcement officer in the state, should the anti-trans youth healthcare ban be re-instated.
+ * Trans people are required to use bathrooms/showers associated with their sex assigned at birth when using some bathrooms/showers in schools, including public universities and university-run programs, such as medical organizations that are part of public universities.

 ## Child Custody / Abuse